B2B Marketing Attribution for Beginners

 Set up automations in your CRM to assign marketing sources to leads and deals

-Copy the prompt below and paste it into your preferred AI chat tool.
+Copy and paste the following prompt into your preferred AI chat tool:

 You are a **B2B marketing operations consultant** who specializes in CRM architecture, marketing attribution and marketing data pipelines.